wilsonhazen/rork-10_25_bidroom/TEMPLATE_DEVELOPER_GUIDE.md

 ## Overview

 The Template System is a comprehensive framework for managing large-scale construction projects (specifically house builds) through a structured, phase-based bidding and management system.

-It allows project owners to select specific phases of a construction project template, create bid groups, receive automated contractor matches, and track costs through completion.
+**Critical Feature**: When owners select phases from a template and create bid groups, **each group becomes an independent job posting** that contractors can bid on separately.
+This allows specialized contractors to bid only on their trade-specific work while enabling general contractors to bid on multiple phases.

+Key capabilities:
+- Select specific phases from pre-built templates (20 phases for house build)
+- Create flexible bid groups (single phase or multiple related phases)
+- **Each bid group = separate job posting**
+- Contractors see and bid on individual groups only
+- Multiple contractors work on different phases
+- All phases managed under parent project
+- Market pricing for owners (contractors don't see this)
+- Auto-matching qualified contractors to opportunities
+- Real-time cost tracking and variance analysis

 ## Table of Contents